Course Code: ac1

 Dive into the important safety techniques that every good tech absolutely needs to know.
-These techniques range from cleaning a computer to dispose of old parts safely
+These techniques range from cleaning a computer to disposing of old parts safely.

 Explore the importance of central processing units, the core processing component in every PC.
 You will learn the variations in technology, practical information and practice installing and troubleshooting CPUs.